 Covid cases continue to surge in J&K

-Srinagar, Nov 7 (IANS) The daily Covid tally continued to increase in J&K on Sunday as 165 new cases were reported during the last 24 hours.
+Srinagar, Nov 11 (IANS) More positive cases came to light in J&K on Thursday as the Covid-19 infection continued to surge in the Union Territory.

-Officials said that nine cases were from the Jammu division and 156 from the Kashmir division.
+Officials said 177 positive cases - 36 from Jammu division and 141 from Kashmir division - were reported, while 96 patients were discharged from hospitals after recovery.

-A total of 49 cases of black fungus have also been reported from the UT since the beginning of the pandemic.

-The number of active cases is now 1,153 out of which 127 are from the Jammu division and 1,026 from the Kashmir division.
+The number of active cases is 1,311 out of which 173 are from Jammu division and 1,138 from the Kashmir division.

-The government also informed that 52,803 doses of Covid-19 vaccine were administered during the last 24 hours.

 --IANS